geekhall/geekhall/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on building a website
+- 🔭 I’m currently learning vue, python, go and leetcode

 <!--
 **geekhall/geekhall** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.